a2stuff/a2d/res/notes/testplan.md

   * Launch DeskTop.
 Verify that the Ram5 volume is shown with a RAMDisk icon.
   * Configure DeskTop to copy to RAMCard on startup, and restart.
 Verify it is copied to /RAM5.

 * Launch DeskTop.
-Try to copy files including a GS/OS forked file.
+Try to copy files including a GS/OS forked file in the selection.
 Verify that an alert is shown.
 Verify that if OK is clicked, the operation continues with other files, and if Cancel is clicked the operation is aborted.
 * Launch DeskTop.
-Try to delete files including a GS/OS forked file.
+Try to copy files including a GS/OS forked file contained in a selected folder.
 Verify that an alert is shown.
 Verify that if OK is clicked, the operation continues with other files, and if Cancel is clicked the operation is aborted.
+* Launch DeskTop.
+Try to delete files including a GS/OS forked file in the selection.
+Verify that an alert is shown.
+Verify that if OK is clicked, the operation continues with other files, and if Cancel is clicked the operation is aborted.
+* Launch DeskTop.
+Try to delete files including a GS/OS forked file contained in a selected folder.
+Verify that an alert is shown.
+Verify that if OK is clicked, the operation continues with other files, and if Cancel is clicked the operation is aborted.
+Note that non-empty directories will fail to be deleted.

 # Preview